A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Simulation study

 \subsection{Simulation Results}

-For each replicated dataset generated (as described in the previous subsection), we apply our non-parametric methodology to obtain the initial estimate $\hat{F}_{init}$ and the constrained MLE $\hat{F}_{c,MLE}$.
+For each replicated dataset generated (as described in the previous subsection), we apply our semi-parametric methodology to obtain the initial estimate $\hat{F}_{init}$, the MLE $\hat{F}_{MLE}$, and the Pólya Tree estimator $\hat{F}_{PT}$ in \cite{10.1214/11-AOAS503}.
 The goal is to compare the accuracy of each of these estimators with respect to the respective true valuation distribution $F$.

 We first provide a visual illustration of the results by choosing a random replicate out of $100$ for each of the $10$ simulation settings ($5$ true valuation distributions, and $2$ settings for the total number of auctions $K$).
-For Figure~\ref{fig:unif100}, we consider a randomly chosen replicate from the setting where the true valuation distribution $F$ is Uniform$\left(1,20\right)$ and $K = 100$.
-The estimates $\hat{F}_{c, MLE}$, $\hat{F}_{init}$, and the true valuation distribution $F$ are plotted.
-We also provide the $90\%$ confidence intervals for both estimators based on the HulC approach developed in \cite{kuchibhotla2021hulc}.
-The HulC approach assumes median unbiasedness of the underlying estimators.
-Since $\hat{F}_{init}$ and $\hat{F}_{c,MLE}$ are not median unbiased, we correct for the median bias using a heuristic approach described in Appendix~\ref{sec:Hulc_discussion}.
-It can be seen that $\hat{F}_{c,MLE}$ is much closer to the true $F$ compared to $\hat{F}_{init}$ at almost all values in the interval $(1,20)$.
-Figure~\ref{fig:unif1000} provides a similar plot for a randomly chosen replicate generated from the Uniform$(1,20)$ and $K=1000$ setting.
-As expected, we see that the bias of both $\hat{F}_{c,MLE}$ and $\hat{F}_{init}$ reduces drastically when we increase the number of independent auctions $K$ from $100$ to $1000$, and $\hat{F}_{c,MLE}$ overall provides a much more accurate estimate of the true valuation distribution $F$.
+For the left part in Figure~\ref{fig:piecewiseunif}, we consider a randomly chosen replicate from the setting where the true valuation distribution $F$ is piece-wise Uniform and $K = 100$.
+The estimates $\hat{F}_{MLE}$, $\hat{F}_{init}$, $\hat{F}_{PT}$ and the true valuation distribution $F$ are plotted.
+We provide the $90\%$ confidence intervals for $\hat{F}_{MLE}$ and $\hat{F}_{init}$ based on the HulC approach developed in \cite{kuchibhotla2021hulc}.
+We also provide the 90\% Bayesian credible intervals for $\hat{F}_{PT}$.
+It can be seen that $\hat{F}_{MLE}$ is much closer to the true valuation distribution $F$ compared to $\hat{F}_{init}$ and $\hat{F}_{PT}$ at almost all values in the interval $(1,20)$.
+The right part of Figure~\ref{fig:piecewiseunif} provides a similar plot for a randomly chosen replicate generated from the piece-wise Uniform and $K=1000$ setting.
+As expected, we see that the bias of both $\hat{F}_{MLE}$ and $\hat{F}_{init}$ reduces drastically when we increase the number of independent auctions $K$ from $100$ to $1000$, and $\hat{F}_{MLE}$ still overall provides a much more accurate estimate of the true valuation distribution $F$.
+We provide similar plots for a randomly chosen replicate from the eight other settings (with true $F$ being Uniform$\left(1,20\right)$, Pareto, Gamma and Beta, and with $K = 100, 1000$) in Figures~\ref{fig:unif}, \ref{fig:pareto}, \ref{fig:gamma}, and \ref{fig:beta}, and see that a similar phenomenon holds for all these settings.

-Moreover, we observe from Figure~\ref{fig:unif100} and Figure~\ref{fig:unif1000} that the $90\%$ HulC confidence regions for $\hat{F}_{c,MLE}$ (denoted by red-colored step function plot) are in general narrower compared to that of $\hat{F}_{init}$ (denoted by the blue-colored step function plot).
-In other words, $\hat{F}_{c,MLE}$ has lower variance than $\hat{F}_{init}$.
-Again, as expected, the variance of both $\hat{F}_{c,MLE}$ and $\hat{F}_{init}$ decreases as we change the value of $K$ from $100$ to $1000$.